GSA/automate.fedramp.gov/content/documentation/ssp/7-generated-content.md

 FedRAMP requires a `component` assembly for each model of infrastructure device used, and each version of software and database used within the system.
 FedRAMP is not asking for more detail than provided in the legacy inventory workbook, only that the information is organized differently.

-As NIST continues to evolve its component approach, FedRAMP will re-evaluate its approach to system inventory representation.
+As OSCAL continues to evolve its component approach, FedRAMP will re-evaluate its approach to system inventory representation.

 ### Converting a Legacy SSP to OSCAL

-NIST designed OSCAL such that a system architect can express all aspects of the system as components.
+OSCAL is designed such that a system architect can express all aspects of the system as components.
 A component is anything that can satisfy a control requirement.
 This includes hardware, software, services, and underlying service providers, as well as policies, plans, and procedures.

 OSCAL is also designed to support legacy conversion of SSPs without individual components defined and enables an SSP author to migrate to the component approach gradually over time.
 In this instance, only a single `component` is initially required, representing the system as a whole and designated with the special component type, "this-system".
-The following provides an example of FedRAMP\'s minimum required component approach:
+The following provides an example of FedRAMP's minimum required component approach:

 ##### Example control for legacy SSP conversion
 {{< highlight xml "linenos=table" >}}